dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 :::tip Using selectors

 Use [selectors](/reference/node-selection/syntax) as a powerful way to select and execute portions of your project in a job run.
-If a selector doesn't match any models, the job run won't consider it a failure.
-For example, to run tests for one_specific_model, use the selector: `dbt test --select one_specific_model`
+For example, to run tests for one_specific_model, use the selector: `dbt test --select one_specific_model`.
+The job will still run if a selector doesn't match any models.

 :::